foo290/foo290/README.md

 * At present i'm working on my own AI🤖 project, exploring the roots of atrificially intelligent neurons.

 ###### My username is inspired by a famous place holder in programming world!

+Visit my Portfolio at <a href='https://mydigitalprofile.herokuapp.com'>My Portfolio</a> 😄